mslinn/jekyll_outline/README.md

 Each of following image's `id`s have an `outline_` prefix, followed by a number, which corresponds to one of the sections.
 Note that leading zeros in the first column above are not present in the `id`s below.

+Headings that do not have corresponding pages are not displayed.

 If you want to provide images to embed at appropriate locations within the outline, wrap them within an invisible `div` so the web page does not jump around as the images are loaded.